How to Reduce the Cost of Quality Assurance?

 Benefits

-• Faster defect detection reduces time spent on bug fixing.
+• Faster defect detection reduces the time spent on bug fixing.

 • Reduces the risk of bugs accumulating late in the development process.